-The Governors confirm that they have referred to the guidance contained in the Charity Commission's general guidance on Public Benefit when reviewing the charity's aim and objectives and in planning future activities.
+The Governors confirm that they have referred to the guidance contained in the Charity Commission's general guidance on Public Benefit when reviewing the charity's aims and objectives and in planning future activities.
 In particular, the trustees consider how planned activities will contribute to the aims and objectives they have set.

 The school uses the Local Authority coordinated admission services.
 This ensures that pupils are allocated a place at a school in a fair and consistent manner.
 The Headteacher and other senior staff show potential parents around the school.
-The school currently has some spaces in all year groups and can take up to 90 children in all year groups except Year 4 where we can accommodate 120 pupils.
+The school currently has some spaces in all year groups and can take up to 90 children in all year groups.
+Based on the Reception intake for 2019 the Governors have applied to the Local Authority for a temporary cap on this cohort at 60 rather than 90 spaces and we await a response.
+Stability continues to be a concern, which is minuted at all Full Governing Board meetings.